Crisis

 If you are worried about someone else

-The Counseling Office clinicians are available for consultation with students, faculty, and staff who are concerned about a student.
-You may contact them through the Student Resource Center by phone (907) 796-6000 or email uas.info@alaska.edu to discuss your concerns and get support with how best to respond.
+The Counseling Office is available for consultation with students, faculty, and staff who are concerned about a student.
+You may contact the Counseling Office through the Student Resource Center by phone (907) 796-6000 or email uas.info@alaska.edu to discuss your concerns and get support with how best to respond.
 This may include providing you ways to refer the student for professional care.

 A report can also be made to the Care Team, which is a team of student services professionals focused on supporting student success and campus safety.